When it’s Time for Hospice: A Comprehensive Guide

 Understanding Hospice Care

-Hospice care is a compassionate approach designed to support individuals facing life-limiting illnesses.
+Hospice care is a compassionate approach designed to support individuals facing life-limiting illnesses, and is considered to be the model for quality, compassionate care for people facing a serious or life-limiting illness or injury.
+For more information, visit hospice care overview.
 This section delves into the essence of hospice care, its underlying philosophy, and the various settings where it can be provided, ensuring that you have a clear understanding of when it might be time to consider hospice care.

 What Is Hospice Care?